 Two 3-hour courses in Japanese culture or literature in translation may count toward the required hours.

-Minor: A minor in Japanese may be earned by completing 12 hours of 200-level or above Japanese courses (100-level courses do not count).
+Minor in Japanese language: A minor in Japanese language may be earned by completing 12 hours of 200-level or above Japanese courses (100-level courses do not count).
 One 3-hour course in Japanese culture or literature in translation may count toward the required hours.

-The Japan Club is an active student organization that organizes Japan-related events both on and off campus.
-Students lead Japanese cultural activities, such as Kendo, Aikido, and the Marshall Anime & Manga Association.
-Marshall University is also a popular study abroad destination, with several Japanese students from Japanese universities such as Kansai Gaidai and Tamagawa University coming to Marshall each year.
+There are many Japanese club activities at Marshall.
+Japan Club is an active student organization that organizes Japan-related events on campus.
+The Sado (Tea) Club works with Urasenke Fourth-degree (Hikitsugi) instructor, Dr. Zelideth M. Rivas, to study tea and also leads on and off campus tea presentations.
+In addition, we have a Kendo Club and a Anime & Manga Association.
+Marshall University is also a popular study abroad destination, with several Japanese students from Japanese universities such as Kansai Gaidai and Chukyo University coming to Marshall each year.